himito/symon/README.md

 ## Note

-Utils folder contains the necessary files for syntax highlighting of ntcc language.
+Folder `utils` contains the necessary files for syntax highlighting of ntcc language.